 A directly owned store operates in New York City under the brand Natuzzi.
-In addition, there are five Natuzzi single-brand stores operating in the Americas that are owned by local dealers and are located in the US, Mexico (2), Venezuela and Panama.
-The opening of the first directly owned store in Brazil is scheduled for May 2010 under the Italsofa brand.
-The launch of a Natuzzi brand store in Brazil is planned for 2011.
+In addition to this store, as of March 31, 2011, there are six Natuzzi single-brand stores operating in the Americas that are owned by local dealers (one in each of the US, Venezuela, Panama and three in Mexico).
+The launch of a Natuzzi brand store in Brazil is planned for 2012.